apache/incubator-streampark/streampark-registry/streampark-registry-plugins/streampark-registry-jdbc/README.md

 NOTE: You need to add `mysql-connector-java.jar` into DS classpath if you use mysql database, since this plugin will not bundle this driver in distribution.
-You can get the detail
-about <a href="https://streampark.apache.org/en-us/docs/3.1.2/guide/installation/pseudo-cluster">Initialize the Database</a>.

 ## Optional configuration